Icelandic language: Consonants

 Word-final voiced consonants are devoiced pre-pausally, so that dag ('day (acc.)') is pronounced as [ˈtaːx] and dagur ('day (nom.)') is pronounced [ˈtaːɣʏr̥].

-Many competing analyses have been proposed for Icelandic phonemes.
-The problems stem from complex but regular alternations and mergers among the above phones in various positions.

 Vowels

+Icelandic has 8 monophthongs and 5 diphthongs.
+The diphthongs are created by taking a monophthong and adding either /i/ or /u/ to it.
+All the vowels can either be long or short; vowels in open syllables are long, and vowels in closed syllables are short.

 Grammar

 Icelandic retains many grammatical features of other ancient Germanic languages, and resembles Old Norwegian before much of its fusional inflection was lost.
 Modern Icelandic is still a heavily inflected language with four cases: nominative, accusative, dative and genitive.
 Icelandic nouns can have one of three grammatical genders: masculine, feminine or neuter.
 There are two main declension paradigms for each gender: strong and weak nouns, and these are further divided into subclasses of nouns, based primarily on the genitive singular and nominative plural endings of a particular noun.
 For example, within the strong masculine nouns, there is a subclass (class 1) that declines with -s (hests) in the genitive singular and -ar (hestar) in the nominative plural.
 However, there is another subclass (class 3) of strong masculine nouns that always declines with -ar (hlutar) in the genitive singular and -ir (hlutir) in the nominative plural.
 Additionally, Icelandic permits a quirky subject, that is, certain verbs have subjects in an oblique case (i.e. other than the nominative).

 Nouns, adjectives and pronouns are declined in the four cases and for number in the singular and plural.

 Verbs are conjugated for tense, mood, person, number and voice.
 There are three voices: active, passive and middle (or medial), but it may be debated whether the middle voice is a voice or simply an independent class of verbs of its own, as every middle-voice verb has an active-voice ancestor, but sometimes with drastically different meaning, and the middle-voice verbs form a conjugation group of their own.
 Examples are koma ("come") vs. komast ("get there"), drepa ("kill") vs. drepast ("perish ignominiously") and taka ("take") vs. takast ("manage to").
-In each of these examples, the meaning has been so altered, that one can hardly see them as the same verb in different voices.
 Verbs have up to ten tenses, but Icelandic, like English, forms most of them with auxiliary verbs.
 There are three or four main groups of weak verbs in Icelandic, depending on whether one takes a historical or a formalistic view: -a, -i, and -ur, referring to the endings that these verbs take when conjugated in the first person singular present.